githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc001/README.md

 present these primes by clicking a button.
 One prime is shown after a click and the next prime is shown after the next click.

-We first create a simple html file `prime.html`, where we have the following two lines for loading JS code from the directory where the file is stored:
+We first create a simple html file `primes.html`, where we have the following two lines for loading JS code from the directory where the files are stored:

 ```
   <script src="./OUTS/prime_cats.js"></script>